begriffs/angular-paginate-anything/README.md

 headers to indicate the range returned and the total number of items in the collection.

-You can write the logic yourself, or use a **pre-made** server side logic.
+You can write the logic yourself, or use one of the following server side libraries.

 <table>
   <thead>